Skip to content

 Organic Modeling

 A model is said to be organic if it has smooth curves where the shape seamlessly transitions to another model.
 Organic shapes are more fluid and have fewer sharp edges.
 The most crucial factor is that your model be built correctly, regardless of how you categorize it.
-Of course, others may consider a hard surface to be one that is rougher and does not require an organic surface to have a clean topology.
+Of course, others may consider hard surface modeling services to be one that is rougher and do not require an organic surface to have a clean topology.
 But you need clean topology regardless of what you are modeling.

 Due to the fact that whether an object will be animated or deformed determines its hard surfaces and organics; this also leads to another differentiation.
 For instance, an asset is deemed organic if it is animated, but a hard surface is a static object.
 Topology and edge flow may not be as crucial for hard surface meshes as long as they render well.
 Similar to categorizing models according to how they are built, a mesh’s characteristics can tell whether it is an organic or rigid surface.